Wall art for real estate agency

 Strategic optimization of each commercial space through wall art

-Waiting area design: reducing perceived wait time
+Designing the waiting area: reducing perceived wait time

-Negotiation rooms: creating a concentration cocoon
+Negotiation rooms: creating a concentration sanctuary

 How to adapt format to architectural constraints of commercial premises?

-Management of commercial lighting and color rendering
+Managing commercial lighting and color rendering

 Visual distribution in open-plan real estate offices

-What representations should you avoid in professional real estate environments?
+Which representations to avoid in professional real estate environment?

 Integration with brand visual charter